 1. Monet’s Gardens, Giverny, France

 If you’re an art lover, Claude Monet’s garden in his home of Giverny, France can’t be beaten.
-This magnificent garden is just a short train ride from Paris, divided into a flower garden called Clos Normand and a water garden, inspired by Japanese design.
-While you’re there, you can also browse the rest of the famous painter’s home.
+This magnificent garden is just a short train ride from Paris.
+The garden is very representative of his painting style.
+It is divided into a flower garden called Clos Normand and a water garden, inspired by Japanese design.

 2. Royal Botanic Gardens, London, UK

 The sprawling Royal Botanic Gardens in Kew is truly a national treasure for the Brits, being London’s largest UNESCO World Heritage Site.
-The massive site boasts stunning landscapes, vistas and unforgettable architecture, while the enormous glasshouse is sure to blow you away.
+The massive site boasts stunning landscapes, vistas and unforgettable architecture.
+They are a great example of where conservation and science work together.
+The enormous glasshouse is sure to blow you away.
 Could your own garden do with a greenhouse or handy shed?

 3. Nong Nooch Tropical Botanical Garden, Pattaya City, Thailand